Is Cinemark Holdings Inc. (NYSE:CNK) stock a better investment at this time?

 Cinemark Holdings Inc. (NYSE: CNK) Ownership Details

-The securities firm Vanguard Group, Inc. (The) holds 12.41 million shares of CNK, making it the second largest institutional shareholder.
-Taking this into account, the holding percentage comes to 10.30%, and the holding percentage of shares is valued at 150.26 million.
+The securities firm Wellington Management Group, LLP holds 13.15 million shares of CNK, making it the second largest institutional shareholder.
+Taking this into account, the holding percentage comes to 10.81%, and the holding percentage of shares is valued at 113.84 million.

 An overview of Cinemark Holdings Inc.’s technicals